Hello!

 contributing to the archive?

-The development of our archive is still in its early stages on an ongoing journey.
-Even though we currently have around 80,000 items in the archive, we are far from having every video game, accessory, and gaming system in existence.
+Development of the archive is still in the early stages of a long-term journey.
+While the archive currently holds over 80,000 items, we are still far from representing every video game, accessory, and gaming system in existence.

-Our goal for the future is to share our database here on the website, allowing everyone to see what is in the archive.
+One of our goals for the future is to share our database here on the website so that everyone can easily explore what the archive contains.

 Thanks!